springdoc/springdoc-openapi/docs/index.md

 ### Library for springdoc-openapi generator
 *   Generates documentation in JSON and YAML format
-*   Documentation can be available at the following enpoint for json format: /openapi.json
+*   Documentation can be available at the following enpoint for json format: /v3/api-docs
-*   Documentation can be available at the following enpoint for YAML format: /openapi.yml
+*   Documentation can be available at the following enpoint for YAML format: /v3/api-docs.yml
+*   Documentation will be available at the following url: http://server:port/context-path/v3/api-docs
+    * server: The server name or IP
+    * port: The server port
+    * context-path: The context path of the application

 ### Integration of the libray in a spring-boot 2 projet:
 *   Add the library to the list of your project dependencies.
 (No additional configuration is needed)